Peppermint Oil, Herbal, and Homeopathic Remedies

 Cynara scolymus (artichoke)

-Cynara scolymus has demonstrated effectiveness to have both preventive and therapeutic roles in IBS.
-In one study, people receiving Cynara scolymus (also known as artichoke) reported a decrease in the severity of their symptoms, and 96 percent of people rated this treatment as better than or at least equal to previous therapies.
-Another study showed a decrease in IBS symptoms by 26.4 percent with a significant shift in self-reported bowel pattern from “alternating constipation/diarrhea” to “normal.”
+Cynara scolymus has demonstrated effectiveness in having both preventive and therapeutic roles in IBS.
+In one study, people receiving Cynara scolymus (also known as artichoke) reported a decrease in the severity of their symptoms, and 96 percent of people rated this treatment as better than or at least equal to previous therapies.1

 Hypericum perforatum (St. John’s wort)

 Hypericum perforatum is a popular herbal medicine for the treatment of depression and may be beneficial in the management of IBS due to its effects on psychological stress and serotonin.
-There are conflicting results in trials for the efficacy of Hypericum perforatum, although it has shown some effectiveness in improving psychological symptoms and helping with stress-related IBS symptoms.
+There are conflicting results in trials for the efficacy of Hypericum perforatum, although it has shown some effectiveness in improving psychological symptoms and helping with stress-related IBS symptoms.2

 Iberis amara (candytuft)